tehaverford/LinearEngine-2024/README.md

 # About

-Linear is a Psuedo 3D (2.5D) Game Engine Written entirely from scratch In Java zero external librarys.
+Linear is a Psuedo 3D (2.5D) Renderer Written entirely from scratch In Java zero external librarys.
 It is fast optimized, open source Public Domain.
 Linear Algebra is not used.
 (3/10/2024)